Jump to Content

 Canterbury

-With 68 retirement villages in Canterbury, the region boasts one of the largest choices of retirement living in New Zealand.
-From the hustle and bustle of Christchurch, the growing satellite towns of the Selwyn District, or even the picturesque seaside settlement of Akaroa in the beautiful Banks Peninsula, you’ve got everything on your doorstep in Canterbury.
+With 80 retirement villages in Canterbury, the region boasts one of the largest choices of retirement living in New Zealand.
+From the hustle and bustle of Christchurch, down to coastal Timaru, or head north to Amberley for some fresh country air, you’ve got everything on your doorstep in Canterbury.

 Retirement Village